 Respects

 Never was a holiday so indulgently welcomed.
-Tenerife, an island that has revealed its layered charms to Family Atkinson time after time, again restored spirits as well as sangria and suntan levels.
-This was a hastily re-arranged trip.
-Granny’s deep resistance to the insidious cancer wracking her body was sadly overwhelmed at the end of July.
+Tenerife, an island that has revealed its layered charms to Family Atkinson time after time, again restored spirits (and topped up sangria and suntan levels).
+Granny’s deep resistance to the insidious cancer that had wracked her body finally overwhelmed it at the end of July.
 The end to her tungsten struggle came with dignity and respect, and with grief and loss.
-It also came the week before our planned holiday with Auntie Sue in the Canaries.
-In the circumstances, we considered simply binning aspirations for a holiday this Summer.
-Ultimately though, we felt returning with Sue after the funeral for a week of family-focused relaxation might just be the boost our collective serotonin levels would need.
+We had already planned a holiday with Auntie Sue in the Canaries, before Granny took a final turn for the worse.
+In the circumstances, we considered simply binning the trip.
+But given that Sue had come over for her Mum's funeral, we felt returning with her for a week of family-focused relaxation might just be the boost our collective serotonin levels would need.
 The funeral was an epic of its kind.
-As befits a life full of love, friendship, selflessness and good humour, Granny’s final appearance at the Church she adored was played out before a packed ...
+As befits a life full of love, friendship, selflessness and good humour, Granny’s final appearance at the Church she adored was played out before a packed hous...